mpanighetti/dnd5e-mote/ch-2-people-of-mote/organizations/antipelan-society/members/gina.md

 #### Actions

 _**Multiattack.**_ Gina makes two Trident attacks.
-She can replace one of these attacks with her Chromatic Pistol.
+She can replace one attack with a use of her Chromatic Pistol.

 _**Trident.** Melee or Ranged Attack Roll:_ +4 to hit, reach 5 ft. or range 20/60 ft., one target. _Hit:_ 5 (1d6 + 2) Piercing damage, or 6 (1d8 + 2) Piercing damage if used with two hands to make a melee attack.